Containers for succulents can range from the unique to the common, rustic to classic.

 Also be aware of how top heavy large succulents can be, especially when allowed to dry out between waterings, as I recommend.

 Nothing is worse than coming home after a wind storm to find your whole collection in tatters on the deck.

-For a display in full sun, metal gets too hot even for the roots of heat loving succulent plants; display those containers where they'll only get morning sun.
+For a display in full sun, metal or dark colored planters get too hot even for the roots of heat loving succulent plants; display these containers where they'll get early morning sun only.
+Or paint them!